GUEST POST by Nicholas Dyer

 Perhaps what is most surprising to me is the reaction I get when I call Lycaon the painted wolf.
-It ranges from “It’s not a wolf, it’s a dog!” to the deeply angry, adamant and hostile.
+It ranges from “It’s not a wolf, it’s a dog!” to the furious, adamant and hostile.
 More mentally agile people are interested in the reasons and happy to engage in the debate with their points of view.

 Scientists and conservationists legitimately worry that fragmenting the name undermines their efforts to increase awareness of the species and raise funds for research and conservation.
 This fear is very understandable.
-They have put in a lot of time and effort to build awareness of the species and their concerns should be respected.
+They have put in a lot of time and effort to build awareness of the species, and their concerns should be respected.